leonlin97/PWC-Data-Analytics/README.md

 - **Follow-up on Unresolved Calls:** Implement a system to follow up with customers who had their calls answered but not resolved, ensuring their issues are addressed.

-# Employment Diversity & Inclusion
+# Task 3: Employment Diversity & Inclusion

 PwC Switzerland has been tasked to assist a telecom client in advancing gender balance within their executive management.
 Despite efforts, progress is stagnant, prompting a need for our expertise in diversity and inclusion, which we regard as essential for business success and innovation.
 The goal is to transform the inclusive culture into tangible results, addressing the practical hurdles to truly harness the benefits of a diverse workforce.